 What are the job and salary outlooks for those with ADNs?

 Nurses with ADNs can work in a variety of settings, including doctor’s offices, hospitals, home health agencies, and outpatient care centers.
 Nurses who take the NCLEX-RN have more opportunities and are given more responsibility.
-According to the U.S. Bureau of Labor Statistics (BLS), demand is expected to grow by 7% for nurses at this experience and education level.
-Salary ranges between $60,199 and $64,052 for nurses with an ADN.
-Nurses who pass the NCLEX-RN can earn higher annual salaries at $71,730.
+According to the U.S. Bureau of Labor Statistics (BLS), demand is expected to grow by 9% between 2020 and 2030 for nurses at this experience and education level.
+The average salary for Licensed Practical Nurses with an ADN is $51,850.
+Nurses who pass the NCLEX-RN can earn higher annual salaries of $82,750.
 Request a free nursing salary estimate by creating a free account with Incredible Health.
 Find out quickly what other nurses with your education and experience earn.